 Creating a custom java trigger API for Infor Process Automation

-This topic describes to create a custom API to be used to trigger a process.
+You can create a custom API to trigger a process.

 • LPSSession